CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 certificate as needed by relying parties.

-This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct a related certificate.
-Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request two related certificates using a single PKCS #10 Certification Signing Request.
+This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct a Related Certificate.
+Additionally, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request two Related Certificates using a single PKCS #10 Certification Signing Request.

+------------ Put below somwehere?----------------
+For transactions, Delta Certificates are constructed either on the server or the client depending on the application.
+The server chooses to construct and send a certificates based on what the client can process.
+Similarly, the client constructs and sends a certificate based on what the server can process.
+This assures backwards compatibility as the certificate sent to the Relying Party (server or client) is chosen based on what it could process.
+The negotiation on which certificate to use is out-of-scope of this document and is deferred to each protocol and software.
+In these cases, only the Subscriber is required to process the DCD extension and send the certificate the Relying Party can process.

+For validating digital signatures on objects, the Relying Party may or may not understand the DCD extension in the Base Certificate.
+When the Relying Party does not understand the DCD extension, the Relying Party only uses the Base Certificate to validate.
+If the Relying Party is capable of processing the DCD extension, there is an option to construct a Delta Certificate to be used for a certification path validation.

+For digitally signing objects, the Subscriber signs the object with the Base Certificate and if it understands the DCD extension, the Subscriber constructs the Delta Certificate and choose to sign with both certificates or the one that it prefers.
+This behavior is deferred to the software in use.

 # Conventions and Definitions